 How far will U.S. equities fall?

-According to the Case-Shiller CAPE ratio, the S&P 500 is overvalued by 73%.
+According to the Case-Shiller CAPE ratio, the S&P 500 is overvalued by 87.5%.
 The ratio is based on average inflation-adjusted earnings from the previous 10 years.
 The 100-year median is around 16.
-The ratio is currently at 29.19; this means is that for every $1.00 of earnings a company makes, investors are willing to fork out $29.19.
-The ratio has only been higher twice, in 1929 and 1998/99.
-(Source: “Online Data Robert Shiller,” Yale University, last accessed January 4, 2017.)
+The ratio is currently at 30.28, meaning that for every $1.00 of earnings a company makes, investors are willing to fork out $30.28.
+The ratio has only been higher once, during the dot-com bubble in 2000.
+It was only at 30.00 in 1929.
+Correlation is not causation, but one thing is certain: when stocks get this overvalued, it never ends well.
+(Source: “Online Data Robert Shiller,” Yale University, last accessed July 20, 2017.)

 Another economic indicator also suggests U.S. stocks are significantly overvalued.
 The market-cap-to-GDP ratio, which compares the total price of all publicly traded companies to GDP, is also called the “Warren Buffett Indicator,” since the “Oracle of Omaha” calls it the single best measure of valuations.

 A reading of 100% suggests U.S. stocks are fairly valued.
 The higher the ratio is over 100%, the more overvalued the stock market.
 The market-cap-to-GDP ratio is currently at 128.9%.